satopian/poti-kaini-EN/README.md

 ## Change log (timezone: Asia/Tokyo, UTC+09:00)

+[2021/10/31] v3.10.1
+- Added password length check.

+Moved the length check of each input item to the first half of the process.
+Fixed a minor error that occurred when displaying the management screen.
+The file needed to fix this issue is potiboard.php.
+Please update `potiboard.php` by overwriting.

 ## [2021/10/30] v3.10.0 Fixed a serious bug

 - A serious flaw was found in all previous versions of POTI-board.